 So if you’re hearing this, Dad, I wish I could go back and relive every single moment I had with you again.
 I just want you to know that you are the best father I could ever have and that I am proud of you and how far you’ve come to give Chris, mom and me the life that we deserve.

 You’d drop everything in a heartbeat when I was sad, and I took those moments for granted.
 I could never thank you enough for giving me everything that you could to be the best dad.
 I know you didn’t always know what the right way was to be a “good” parent was, but you let me make my own decisions and gave me the privileges to be where I am today.
-Now, I’m at the #1 public university in the nation and am going into the tech industry just like yourself.
-You’d do anything and everything for me and are one of the reasons I place so much value in such meaningful relationships; you taught me that life is too short not to give to those you love.
+You’d do anything and everything for me and are one of the reasons I place so much value in such meaningful relationships — you taught me that life is too short not to give to those you love.
 They will always give back to you if they love you the same.

 I can’t even process what I’m feeling right now, but all I know for sure is that I miss you so much and that I love you so much.
 I am so lucky and blessed that you accept me as I am unconditionally and am so fortunate that you always try your best to do whatever you can to support our family, both physically and emotionally.
 I can’t even begin to imagine living a life without you, and I don’t really know how I’m going to adjust but right now, everything feels broken and incomplete.
 I just want you back in my life and I just want you to know that I’d do anything to have you back.